Back in 2015 I suffered one of the worst ankle injuries that anyone could probably have.

 These tips will help improve your ankle health whether you have suffered an injury as I did, or you are looking to prevent one!

-Prioritize Single Leg Exercises for Ankle Health
+Prioritize Single Leg Exercises

 Before my ankle injury I would do some Bulgarian Split Squats just because I knew they were good for my legs athletically, but I can’t say I ever truly made an effort to work on 1 leg stability exercises.